Brenda Anderson

 • Luther College appeals to students who want to study in a safe, nurturing, and inclusive environment.
 We welcome students of all faiths, ethnicities, backgrounds, religions, genders, and sexual orientations.

 • Wondering where to live?
-Our student residence, The Student Village at Luther College, is considered the best choice for first-year student accommodation.
+Our student residence, The Student Village at Luther College, is considered a great choice for first-year student accommodation.
 Individual private rooms mean you can stick to your own schedule and you never have to deal with roommate hassles.

 Ready to learn more?